 The two main bus operators in Morocco are CTM and Supratours.

-CTM does offer a service between Marrakech and Rabat.
+CTM does offer service between Marrakesh and Rabat.
 The price is similar to the train.
 Buses leave once every few hours in the morning and afternoon.
-Schedules can be viewed on the CTM website, and tickets can be purchased at CTM’s office in Marrakech.
+Schedules can be viewed on the CTM website, and tickets can be purchased at CTM’s office in Marrakesh.